 - Serve it chilled topped with your favourite topping.

 - I used less condensed milk as the milk chocolate imparts sweetness to the phirni.
 If you have a sweeter tooth then use the whole tin.

 - I used Cadbury Plain Milk Chocolate and Bali Dark Chocolate.
 Use any that is available in your area.

-- Add flavoring of your choice like orange zest, vanilla etc.
+- Add flavoring of your choice like orange zest, vanilla, cinnamon, etc.